 You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 You must use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
 If you sell items by delivering directly from your vendor to your customer, as a drop shipment, then you must also use sales orders.
 In all other aspects, sales orders work the same way as sales invoices.
 With sales orders, you can also use the Order Promising functionality to communicate certain delivery dates to your customers.

 Good sales and marketing practices are all about how to make the best decisions at the right time.
-Marketing functionality in Financials provides precise and timely overview of your contact information so that you can serve your prospective customers more efficiently and increase customer satisfaction.
+Marketing functionality in Dynamics 365 provides precise and timely overview of your contact information so that you can serve your prospective customers more efficiently and increase customer satisfaction.
 For more information, see Relationship Management.

 In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
 In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
 For more information, see How to: Reconcile Payments Using Automatic Application.